 The easiest way to make a no-sew bandana is simply to cut your bandana from a fray resistant fabric or use pinking shears to reduce the fraying.
 Measure, cut, and done!
 Check out our easy no-sew pinked dog bandana for full DIY details.
 How long an unfinished edge will hold up depends on the fabric and wear.
 Pinking reduces fraying, but it doesn’t stop it all together.
 It depends on the weave and stability of the material you use, the orientation of the cuts, and how much wear-and-tear the bandana gets over time.

-If you have a fray prone material, like the material taken from our recycled dress shirts (the same shirts as were cut apart to make our recycled dress shirt cuddle cushions, salvaged shirt dog collars, and other fun crafts coming in future posts), a finished edge will look better and last longer.
+If you have a fray prone material, like our recycled dress shirts (the same shirts as were cut apart to make our recycled dress shirt cuddle cushions, salvaged shirt dog collars, and other fun crafts coming in future posts), a finished edge will look better and last longer.
+These cute no-sew DIY dog bandanas were all made with that recycled dress shirt material for this DIY demo post.
+Daddy’s boy in Daddy’s shirts.

 Here are three stylish little ways to make a fully finished bandana without doing a single stitch.